 grunt less command from your console.
 This command will automatically build CSS files out of the

 less files contained in the skins directories.
 You can also use

-The build process will produce these CSS files: skin.min.css, content.min.css and content.inline.min.css.
+The build process will produce these CSS files: skin.min.css, content.min.css, and content.inline.min.css.
 The ones prefixed with content are the ones used for the content inside the editor.
-These files contain CSS for normalizing editing behavior and the appearance for things like video placeholders.
+These files contain CSS for normalizing editing behavior and the appearance of things like video placeholders.
 The ones prefixed with skin are the files used to render the UI.